Research Ideas

 Ashley Madison used a username (not email adress) + password to logon, which apparently made it a little harder to do account verification.
 However account verification have been shown to work using timing attacks, were the remote server responds faster/slower if account actually exists in userDB.
 While username = email to most people today, the ability to use a "username" or "alias", such as usernames on Twitter, could be a good way to lower the risk of successful account enumeration with a particular service.

 However, for this to work properly, it has to be designed in such a way that at no point can an attacker gain access to additional information that will disclose account names, naming schemes & structures.
-Easier said than done, and I would really like to hear some thoughts on whether this is actually worth the time designing and implementing, and how it can be attacked.

 4. PINs – length & reuse